JoelShine/Python-Selenium-google-searcher/README.md

 .exe version of Main.py to try out.
 But if you are a programmer who is looking for the source code, then please do the requirements.

+To get the exe file, click on the option in this current page which has "main"  with a drop down arrow.
+Then click on the option "Main.exe" and download it (zip file) .

 *Please note after downloading the exe, you have to click on the file "Main" which is an Application.